 Analyze Your Pie Charts

-The first step in creating a plan for growth is to analyze your business as it is currently operating to get a full picture of the areas your business that are healthy and those with room for improvement.
-Completing a deep analysis of your business will help you map out future goals; to get a full picture of your business’ health, you should:
+Yes—the pun is intended for this step.
+The first step in creating a plan for growth is to analyze your business as it is currently operating.
+This will give you a full picture of the areas of your business that are healthy and those with room for improvement.
+Completing a deep analysis of your business will help you map out future goals.
+To get a full picture of your business’ health, you should:

 Look at Sales Data

 If you are questioning, what are we doing well, or where are we dropping the ball?
 You should start by looking at your data.
 From your sales numbers and inventory management reports to employee stats and customer data; you should lean on your data to guide your decisions.